 The first NETI-2 was given in Seattle in October 2012 to 48 participants from 38 different schools.
 In their final evaluations, the responding participants gave the workshop 37 "Excellent" ratings, 8 "Good, and no "Average," "Fair," or "Poor" ratings.

-For additional information about any of the NETI programs, contact Richard Felder at
+For additional information about any of the NETI programs and nomination forms for NETI-1B (starting in August) or NETI-2 (starting in February of the year the workshop will be offered), contact Richard Felder at